Monday, November 19, 2018

 Castles in the Clouds (Now with Structural Integrity)

-Over the past seven years, I’ve had the honor—and let’s be honest, occasional heartburn—of watching each of my kids graduate from high school and make their way to college.
+Over the past seven years, I’ve had the honor and, let’s be honest, occasional heartburn of watching each of my kids graduate from high school and make their way to college.
 And just this spring, I watched my youngest cross that stage, diploma in hand, looking ahead to college and new opportunities to perform on stage.
-Not long ago, I stood in similar crowds as both my oldest daughter and my son graduated from college in 2015 and 2017, respectively—she now heading to medical school, and he just beginning his professional journey.
+Not long ago, I stood in similar crowds as both my oldest daughter and my son graduated from college in 2015 and 2017, respectively.
+My oldest is now in medical school, and my son is just beginning his professional journey.
 Five graduations in seven years.
-One by one, they’ve crossed stages and thresholds, each carrying their own hopes, anxieties, and a slightly wrinkled gown we definitely didn’t press well enough.
+One by one, they’ve crossed stages and thresholds, each carrying their own hopes, anxieties, and a slightly wrinkled gown—we definitely didn’t press well enough.

 Not just for them, but for me.